Legislative Updates Related to Coronavirus (COVID-19)December 29, 2020 Alert

 We’re keeping you updated on legislative changes and how you can leverage Paylocity products to respond to the Coronavirus Disease 2019 (COVID-19).

-In the month since the World Health Organization (WHO) declared the coronavirus outbreak to be a pandemic, government organizations, businesses, and individuals have mobilized to both slow the spread of the virus and to help Americans manage the personal and financial impact of COVID-19.
+The legislative response to the ongoing coronavirus pandemic by government organizations, businesses, and individuals continue to evolve in efforts to both slow the spread of the virus and to help Americans manage the personal and financial impact of COVID-19.

 Families First Coronavirus Response Act